mwotton/roboservant/README.md

 	- and an endpoint `bar` that takes a `Bar`
   - I should be able to call `foo` to get a `Foo`, and if it happens to be an `FBar Bar`, I should be able to use that `Bar` to call `bar`.

-## applications
-- testing
+- better handling of properties to be verified
-  - some properties should always hold (no 500s)
+  - some properties should always hold (no 500s): this already works.
-  - there may be some other properties that hold contextually
+  - to-do: there may be some other properties that hold contextually
 	- healthcheck should be 200
 	- test complex permissions/ownership/delegation logic - should never be able to get access to something you don't own or haven't been delegated access to.

+## other possible applications

 - coverage
   - if you run the checker for a while and `hpc` suggests you still have bad coverage,